 Another great method to strengthen your online presence is to build your brand's email list.
 The bigger your email list, the more people you'll be able to contact and market to.
 This can result in your brand's reach stretching further and further, leading to great ROI in many cases.

-Digital Trends is a good example of how to build an email list with an effective CTA.
+Digital Trends is a good example of how to build an email list for a target audience with an effective CTA.
 They recognize that people who are on Digital Trends are most likely looking to keep up with tech and computing news.
 So, they've tailored their email CTA accordingly, urging visitors to sign up to avoid "falling behind."

 They also give users a choice of opting out of marketing emails, which helps maintain customer experience.

-Online reviews hold enormous influence in the modern world.
+Online reviews hold enormous influence in the modern world, especially within the buyer's journey for many potential customers.
 Statistics show that 94% of people have avoided a business after reading a negative review of it.
 What's more, customers don't tend to trust companies that have less than 4-star ratings.

 You can't just simply delete bad reviews or prevent people from writing them, but you can respond in the right ways.